StateoftheArt2020/SotA-Space-Apps-2020/README.md

 Updates:
  - Code for Html and Css have been added for the part of Animation.
 (STILL IN PROGRESS)
  - Description Spark AR Filter has been added.
-(STILL IN PROGRESS)
+(FINAL TESTING)
+ - Video clips for Video are cut and stored.
+ - Images from Nasa resources are stored.